Your small business needs customers. A successful Google My Business profile will help you reach customers.

 Now it’s time to get into configuring your actual profile that will show up when people search.

-Your Google Business Profile is at the center of Google My Business.
+Your Google My Business profile is at the center of Google My Business.

 This is where everything from your business name to your pictures is customized.